honeycombio/workshop-advanced-instrumentation/02-_start-asynchronous/README.md

 A function is called in a go routine.
 A new span is created within this function using `context.Background()`.
 Since the background context is unaware of our trace context, the span belongs to a separate trace.

+## NodeJS

+An async function is called.
+A new span is created within this function using async / await methods and will attach to the current context.
+Node's single threaded, event loop nature will automatically handle the asynchonous nature of the node event loop.